react-auth-kit/react-auth-kit/CONTRIBUTING.md

 :tada: **_Now comes coding time_** :tada:

 To add the changes to the branch.
-Use
+Use,

 ```sh
 # To add all files to branch Branch_Name